 Knowing how to administer pet first aid is important when you’re a pet parent.
-Younger cats and dogs, in particular, are natural explorers; they want to try new activities, wander off to different places and even inadvertently consume toxic substances.
+Younger cats and dogs, in particular, are natural explorers; they want to try new activities, wander off to different places, and even inadvertently consume toxic substances.
 Unfortunately, their innate curiosity sometimes makes them prone to injuries and illnesses.
-Performing basic first aid when they’re hurt will mitigate the effects of the accident and even help save your pet’s life.
+Performing basic pet first aid when they’re hurt will mitigate the effects of the accident and even help save your pet’s life.

 How To Do Pet First Aid For Common Injuries In Dogs And Cats